TesaRocks/final-project-front-end/README.md

   - As well I use NGRX-Store dev tools to view the store change's state at runtime.
 - For best UI experience:
   - I have loading spinners whenever an API call is made to the backend.
 Such spninners on/off triggers are created at the corresponding reducer file.
-  - I fetch data in a PAGINATED form to have less traffic between calls.
+  - I fetch data in a PAGINATED form to have less traffic between calls using Angular Material Paginator.
   - Delete confirmation and custom error messages are created and shared among the app.
 - I create a "shared" module containing the above mentioned messages and:
   - Angular Material Module to be shared between the app. when neccessary.